Why a Scanditour is the New Eurotour

 We’re not gonna try to compete with Italy or the Med’s reputation as a sun-drenched hot-spot for tourists but we are going to compete as a seafood powerhouse.
 Norway’s mainland coastline is almost 18,000 miles long.
 Along its entirety, you’ll find some of the best seafood in the world.
 Fresh cod, shrimp, lobster, and crab from ocean to plate in a matter of minutes.

 Bergen has a long-standing relationship with the sea and is famous for its fish market which is worth checking out for the free samples even if you don’t intend to buy to cook.
-You can easily hop on a fjord cruise from Bergen and enjoy a delicious seafood buffet prepared by master chefs while viewing the city and surrounding mountains from the water.
+You can easily hop on a cruise from Bergen to Cornelius Seafood restaurant, and enjoy a delicious seafood menue prepared by master chefs while viewing the surrounding mountains from the water.

 World-famous chef Gordon Ramsay recently visited Norway and had this to say: "Norway's cuisine is among the finest in Europe.
 Of course, I was familiar with amazing Norwegian seafood and cured fish products, but I didn't know much about the other incredible ingredients and traditional dishes".
 Read more about why Gordon Ramsay loves Norway and Norwegian food here.

 Kissing in front of the Eiffel Tower is a little cliche by now, right?
 Kissing on top of a rock platform 300m above a glacial lake at Preikestolen, sipping a glass of cloudy cider beside Sognefjord or exploring the blue caves of Folgefonna glacier, now that’s romantic and adventurous!

 Winter is definitely one of the most romantic times to visit Norway.
 From quiet arctic retreats with views of the Aurora Borealis in the North to candlelight dinners by the fjords in the South and West, and treetop cabins along the Swedish border in the East there is no shortage of options to explore.